Man's Best Friend; Car's Worst Enemy

 Sometimes, it’s best to leave tasks like pet hair removal to the pros.
 We use a powerful industrial vacuum cleaner, compressed air, and a dog hair brush to thoroughly loosen and remove every trace of dog, or cat, hair from your vehicle.

 Never hesitate to stop by our shop in Victoria, BC or give us a call.
-Our pet hair removal service is only a $35 add-on to a regular interior or full detail.
+Our pet hair removal service is an add-on to a regular interior or full detail.